Last year's data can be found here.

 For each data set described above we provide videos and corresponding subtitles.
 In addition, we include pose estimates (location of body keypoints in each frame) as a convenience for participants.

-We are not distributing the original videos, but ones that are preprocessed in a particular way so that they only show the part of each frame where the signer is located (cropping) and the background is replaced with a monochrome color (signer masking):
+For SRF we are not distributing the original videos, but ones that are preprocessed in a particular way so that they only show the part of each frame where the signer is located (cropping) and the background is replaced with a monochrome color (signer masking):

 We identify a rectangle (bounding box) where the signer is located in each frame, then crop the video to this region.

 Signer segmentation and masking